 Working together to enhance Icon Research’s Portable Cylinder Pressure Analysis system, known as ‘Doctor Diesel’, the partners have created a new method of delivering extremely accurate data about the position of pistons within the cylinders of ships’ diesel engines.

-Thanks to the development of a new algorithm developed by Senior Engineer Helen Sandison, the updated toolkit will be able to automatically synchronise combustion pressure to top dead centre of the crankshaft within up to 0.1° of accuracy.
+The updated toolkit will be able to automatically synchronise combustion pressure to top dead centre of the crankshaft within up to 0.1° of accuracy.
 Accurately tracking the combustion process in the cylinder leads to a better understanding of overall engine performance.

 This level of precision is a marked improvement on existing technologies, which typically deliver readings within 1°.
 Engines that are timed just 1° late can intensify exhaust temperatures by as much as 10ºC, resulting in an increase in fuel consumption of up to 2%.
 A typical tanker burns 120 tonnes of diesel each day, the equivalent of around $40,000.

-Ocean-going vessels measure fuel in tonnes and burn tens-of-thousands of dollars’ worth of it every day.
+Jim Edgar, Managing Director of Icon Research, said: “Ocean-going vessels measure fuel in tonnes and burn tens-of-thousands of dollars’ worth of it every day.
 By optimising the combustion cycle in each cylinder, significant cost savings can be made, as well as lowering emissions to help the environment.
 Asynchronous processes can have a major impact on efficiency, which makes aligning them absolutely imperative.

-Previous engine analysers used angular resolutions accurate to 1°; the CENSIS project now provides accuracies of 10 times better.
+“Previous engine analysers used angular resolutions accurate to 1°, but we are now looking for accuracies of 10 times better.
+This is a key challenge for the industry, with advances in technology opening up a lot more variations in engines – not least the introduction of gas engines to once again reduce emissions.
 More accurate readings also help crews to operate engines more reliably, by reducing vibration and detecting cylinder problems before they become catastrophic.